Best Fishing in Oregon

 By the Book – Wickiup Reservoir Angling Regulations

 Most of the reservoir is open from the last Saturday in April to October 31.
-At the last update in 2017, ODFW was considering removing a 25-fish bonus bag limit long available for kokanee as well as looking at changes to protect trout spawning areas in the Deschutes River Arm, mentioned below.
+ODFW ended a 25-fish bonus bag limit long available for kokanee as well as looking at changes to protect trout spawning areas in the Deschutes River Arm, mentioned below.
+You can still keep five kokanee in addition to the regular trout limit.
 A wise angler will look at the latest regulations and emergency rule closures to make sure they are fishing under the very latest regulations.

 Consult the regulations booklet or website for special rules for the Deschutes River Arm, upstream from ODFW marker located near West South Twin boat ramp.
 The area began closing earlier in 2017.